OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/newton.rst

 Specifying a Line Search Algorithm
 ----------------------------------

-The NewtonSolver has a `linesearch` attribute, which supports specification of a supplemental algorithm that can find a better point along the Newton search direction.
+NewtonSolver has a `linesearch` attribute, which supports specification of a supplemental algorithm that can find a better point along the Newton search direction.
 This is typically used for cases where we have declared upper or lower bounds on some of the model outputs and we want to prevent Newton from moving into this non-feasible space during iteration.
 An algorithm that does this is called a line search.

-By default, the NewtonSolver does not perform a line search.
+By default, NewtonSolver does not perform a line search.
 We will show how to specify one.
 First, let's set up a problem that has implicit bounds on one of its states.

 .. embed-code::